clhenrick/color-legend-element/README.md

 To view the `<color-legend>` without bundling it:

 ```
-npm run dev
+npm run serve
 ```

 or

 ```
-npm run dev:prod
+npm run serve:prod
 ```

-You may then modify the `dev/index.html` and view the changes.
+This will start up a local web server for `dev/index.html`.
+You may then modify the contents of `src/` and/or `dev/index.html` and inspect the changes in your browser.

 ### Running tests